lhartigan15/LLO8200_updated/index.md

 1. .Rmd code file.
 2. "Knit" assignment file.
 The knit file can be in pdf or html (pdf is preferred).

-Note that you must drag/drop (or upload) both files at the same time in order for the LMS to accept the submission; if you try to do them one at a time, it will only accept one.
+Note that you must upload BOTH files BEFORE you hit "submit" in the LMS; if you try to submit them one at a time, it will only allow you to upload one.
 Also, you are responsible for reviewing the files before uploading (check formatting, output, etc.).
 I will not accept submissions via email (unless there are extenuating circumstances). **There will be a penalty for submissions not meeting these requirements.**

 All assignments are graded on a 100-point scale.
 Corrections can be submitted for any assignment and you can earn up to half of the deducted points back.
 You have one week from the time you receive feedback on the assignment to submit corrections.